grolig/pv281/slides/10-wasm.md

 # Before we start

-We need to add the WASM compilation target for Rust
+We need to add the WASM compilation target for Rust:

 ```sh
 rustup target add wasm32-unknown-unknown